Kenneth Good (anthropologist): Personal life

 In 1978, while he was doing fieldwork for the Max Planck Institute of Munich, Good was offered a wife named Yarima by her brother, the headman of the village.
-He accepted her in accordance with local customs.
-In keeping with community wishes, he was betrothed to his future wife when she was about 9 years old.
+He accepted her in accordance with local customs, and was betrothed to his future wife when she was about 9 years old.
 They began living near each other and consummated the marriage when she was about 14, as is typical in Yanomami culture.
-However, the Yanomami people do not record individuals' ages beyond two years, making her exact age difficult to determine; Good himself later estimated these ages to be closer to 12-13 and 15-16, respectively.
+However, the Yanomami people do not record individuals' ages beyond two years, making her exact age difficult to determine; Good himself later revised his original estimate of these ages to be closer to 12–13 and 15–16, respectively.

 The two lived in the tribal communal house, with Good traveling back and forth to Caracas for one year.
 Later, Yarima followed Good to the United States where she lived for several years in Gainesville while he completed his Ph.D. before deciding to return to her tribe.
 The two have two sons and a daughter, all of whom grew up in the United States.
 His daughter Vanessa was born in her mother's village.

 In 2011, one of their sons, David, returned to the jungle to visit his mother and later started a non-profit named The Good Project, dedicated to helping support the future of the Yanomami people.